despeset/glitz.js/README.md

 * **Pretty Small.**

- Minified, `glitz.js` weighs in at `<9KB ( <3KB gzip )`.
-Even so, a quarter of
+ Minified, `glitz.js` weighs in at `9.5KB ( 3.1KB gzip )`.
+A quarter of
- that size is the 30 built-in easing algorithms.
-Where maximum thinness is required, remove any unused easing equasions.
+ that size is the 30 built-in easing algorithms, so when maximum thinness is required remove any unused easing equasions.

 * **Well mannered.**